eugenerbl/animated-film-awards/README.md

 # Animated Film Awards
 A database of five major awards for animated films, including nominees, winners, and film studios.
-Data covers nominated films from 1991-2022
+Data covers films released from 1991-2023

 ## Database Contents
 * master_list.csv - A complete list of all films that have been nominated for at least one of the awards mentioned below.